markrebec/inkjet/README.md

 Colors will override each other.

     puts "Hello World".blue.yellow                      # Text will be yellow puts "Hello World".blue.magenta_bg.red.green_bg     # Text will be red on a green background

+Passing `true` to any color method will force the addition of that color formatting to the entire string, including previously formatted substrings.

+    name = "Mark"
+    puts "Hello #{name.cyan}, how are #{"you".green}?".blue        # The `name` will by cyan, the word 'you' will be green and all surrounding text will be blue puts "Hello #{name.cyan}, how are #{"you".green}?".blue(true)  # All text will be blue, including previously formatted or colored substrings like the `name` and the text 'you'

 ### Formatting